vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 The script uses Autohotkey to read keyboard inputs and convert them to inputs to a virtual joystick called vJoy, which is used as a controller by Dolphin.

-The B0XX functionality provided is *incomplete*.
+The B0XX functionality provided is currently *incomplete*.
 Missing behavior includes:

-* Extended Firefox angles for Mewtwo/Pikachu/Pichu/Sheik/Zelda upb
 * SDI nerf
 * Pivot utilt/angled ftilt nerf
 * Angled fsmash